slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*

-> *'Every day, with every action and choice, you're either a teacher and an inspiration, or a lesson and a reminder.'*
+> *'Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder.'*

 > *'You can only connect the dots looking back, not looking forward.'*